 - Create user personas to determine your nonprofit audience and come up with an outreach strategy that best targets their needs.

-- Design your website with the donor journey in mind to ensure it is SEO-optimized and funnels prospects to your online donation page.
+- Design your website with the donor journey in mind to ensure it funnels prospects to your online donation page and is SEO-optimized.

-- Analyze your content strategy for areas to optimize that journey.
+- Analyze your content strategy to enhance donors’ experiences when researching your cause.

-- Offer any insight as to the best ways your website can aid your donor journey.
+- Offer insight into the best ways your website can aid your donor journey.

-- Ensure your website is keeping up with accessibility and compliance guidelines.
+- Ensure your website follows accessibility and compliance guidelines.

 Partner with us to start leveraging the donor journey for your own organization.
 We can help ensure your nonprofit marketing methods and website meet your needs and help you with your goals.
 Contact us here to learn more.